All your common questions about our online store and making cheese at home are answered here…

 How do I manage temperature control when ageing or ripening cheese?

 You can use a wine fridge with temperature control.
 A simple method is a chilly bin with a rack on the bottom.
 Or you can make yourself a simple cheese safe using untreated timber.

 This depends on the type of cheese that you have made.
 Ricotta, feta, mozzarella, fresh goat cheese can be eaten the following day.
 Brie and camembert take about four to seven weeks to mature and semi/hard and hard cheese takes several months to mature

 Questions Lactose and non-Lactose culture

 Cheese and yoghurt cultures are predominantly lactic cultures which means that they consume the lactose in milk.
-Some people however are allergic to lactose and therefore using a non-dairy culture such as SYAB1 is of use to them
+Some people however are allergic to lactose and therefore using a non-dairy culture such as VSAB 1 which is a plant based culture or SYAB1 is of use to them

 Freight and storage of culture

-We are often asked what happens to my culture when it is being sent.
-Be reassured that the Sacco cultures can remain in ambient temperature for quite some time with no deterioration of quality.
+We are often asked what happens to culture when it is being freighted.
+Be reassured that cultures can remain in ambient temperature for quite some time with no deterioration of quality.
 It is the long term storage of culture that is important so please keep your cultures cool in the fridge or deepfreeze when you receive them.
 Do not allow any damp to creep into the sachet as this destroys the culture validity